aditiawas/354H-FinalProj/README.md

 For catmull clark, a seperate 'Catmull Clark Sharp Creases' option should be selected to handle sharp creases.
 Your input quad file should have a 's' after every sharp vertex (corresponding to an endpoint of a sharp edge) and a 'n' after every non sharp vertex.

 For Loop, sharp vertices are specified with the lines 'cv' followed by the index of the sharp vertex.
 No seperate option has to be selected.
+## Extra credit survey
+We have both submitted the onlien course instructor survey.